Learning Cross-Lingual IR from an English Retriever: Abstract

 \section{Abstract}

-We present a new cross-lingual information retrieval (CLIR) model trained using multi-stage knowledge distillation (KD).
-The teacher and the student are heterogeneous systems---the former is a pipeline that relies on machine translation and monolingual IR, while the latter executes a single CLIR operation.
-We show that the student can learn both multilingual representations and CLIR by optimizing two corresponding KD objectives.
-Learning multilingual representations from an English-only retriever is accomplished using a novel cross-lingual alignment algorithm that greedily re-positions the teacher tokens for alignment.
-Evaluation on the XOR-TyDi benchmark shows that the proposed model is far more effective than the existing approach of fine-tuning with cross-lingual labeled IR data, with a gain in accuracy of 25.4 Recall@5kt.
+\end{list} We present \drdecr{} (\textbf{D}ense \textbf{R}etrieval with \textbf{D}istillation-\textbf{E}nhanced \textbf{C}ross-Lingual \textbf{R}epresentation), a new cross-lingual information retrieval (\clir{}) system trained using multi-stage knowledge distillation (\kd{}).
+The teacher of \drdecr{} relies on a highly effective but computationally expensive two-stage inference process consisting of query translation and monolingual \ir{}, while the student, \drdecr{}, executes a single \clir{} step.
+We teach \drdecr{} powerful multilingual representations as well as \clir{} by optimizing two corresponding \kd{} objectives.
+Learning useful representations of non-English text from an English-only retriever is accomplished through a cross-lingual token alignment algorithm that relies on the representation capabilities of the underlying multilingual encoders.
+In both in-domain and zero-shot out-of-domain evaluation, \drdecr{} demonstrates far superior accuracy over direct fine-tuning with labeled \clir{} data.
+It is also the best single-model retriever on the XOR-TyDi benchmark at the time of this writing.